zeevt/zeevt.github.io/base64-overhead-how-much.md

 4

-For a new feature, my JS code issued a larger read from-flash-operation operation than before, and the agent promptly crashed.
+For a new feature, my JS code issued a larger read-from-flash operation than before, and the agent promptly crashed.
 Reliably!

 Since I have been working there for a while they trusted me more